Duterte serenades Trump: "You are the light of my world."

-Philippine President Rodrigo Duterte serenaded his American counterpart at a gala in Manila, the Philippines, Sunday, telling the room that President Donald Trump made him do it.
+Philippine President Rodrigo Duterte serenaded his American counterpart at a gala in Manila on Sunday, telling the room that President Donald Trump made him do it.

 Joined by Filipino pop star Pilita Corrales, Duterte sang the love song “Ikaw," Reuters reported.